OguzhanUmutlu/OguzhanUmutlu/README.md

+Everything started for & with helping...

-So that means everything is possible.
+Never give up and never forget that everything is possible!